jgiuffrida/dnd/stranger.md

     - I run to close the door
   - Chest room
     - Time to loot!
-      - Toilyn opens the crate and gets sprayed by black stuff
+      - Toilynn opens the crate and gets sprayed by black stuff
       - I check for traps and find an unnatural trap
       - I can do this, i pop the coil off and disarm it
         - Empty, but a sheepskin kind of pouch that was attached to the mechanism